rustyrussell/lightning-rfc/03-transactions.md

 A node:
   - if the resulting fee rate is too low:
-    - MAY send a `warning` warn and close the connection, or send an `error` and fail the channel.
+    - MAY send a `warning` and close the connection, or send an `error` and fail the channel.

 ## Commitment Transaction Construction